McKillops Road is one of the most hazardous drives of Australia

-McKillops Road (officially called C611) is a spectacular drive located in the Snowy River National Park, in Victoria, Australia.
-It's said to be one of the most hazardous & dangerous roads to drive in the country.
+McKillops Road is a spectacular drive located in the southeastern Australian state of Victoria.
+It's said to be one of the most hazardous and dangerous roads in the country.